ente0v1/CrackMaster/README.md

 ```
 egrep -v "^[[:space:]]*$" old.txt > new.txt
 ```
-## Cracking in-depth
-**Hybrid Wordlist + Mask**
-Breakdown of the Additional Code:
-This code snippet focuses on the functionality related to cracking with a combined wordlist and mask attack.
-Here's a detailed explanation:

-1. Hybrid Wordlist + Mask Cracking:
-This script specifically handles cracking with a combination of a wordlist and a mask.
-The mask allows generating variations of words from the wordlist using placeholders like ?a?a?a? which represent characters.

-2. User Prompts and Inputs:
-The script retrieves available sessions for potential restoration.
-It prompts the user for various inputs:
-  Restore file name (optional)
-  Session name (defaults to $default_session)
-  Wordlist path (defaults to $default_wordlists) Wordlist name (defaults to $default_wordlist)
-  Mask (defaults to $default_mask)
-  Whether to use a status timer (prompts for "y" or "n") Minimum password length (defaults to $default_min_length) Maximum password length (defaults to $default_max_length)
-3. Hashcat Command Construction:

-The script constructs the hashcat command based on user inputs and default values.
-Here's a breakdown of the important options:
-  --session="$session": Creates or resumes a session named $session --increment --increment-min="$min_length" --increment-max="$max_length": Enables password length incrementing within the specified range.
-  -m 22000: Specifies the hash mode (likely for a specific hash type) hash.hc22000: Path to the hash file containing the password hash -a 6: Sets the attack mode to hybrid wordlist + mask (mode 6) -w 4: Uses wordlists for the attack --outfile-format=2: Specifies output format for cracked passwords -o plaintext.txt: Output file for cracked passwords "wordlist_path/$wordlist": Path to the chosen wordlist "mask": The mask string to generate password variations
-4. Conditional Hashcat Execution:
-The script checks the user's choice for a status timer.
-If "y", it executes hashcat with --status --status-timer=2 options, providing real-time status updates every 2 seconds.
-Otherwise, it executes hashcat without the status timer.
-5. Saving Results:

-The script calls save_settings to store details about the successful cracking session (session name, wordlist path, wordlist name, mask, etc.).
-It calls save_logs to organize and store session data and logs.

 ## Help
 If you desire to get more resources take a look at:
   [wpa2-wordlists](https://github.com/kennyn510/wpa2-wordlists.git), [paroleitaliane](https://github.com/napolux/paroleitaliane), [SecLists](https://github.com/danielmiessler/SecLists), [hashcat-rules](https://github.com/Unic0rn28/hashcat-rules)